vanbroup/documents/output/CS.md

 14. The distance of recovery facilities to the CA's main site; and
 15. Procedures for securing its facility to the extent possible during the period of time following a disaster and prior to restoring a secure environment either at the original or a remote site.

-### 5.7.2 Recovery Procedures if Computing resources, software, and/or data are corrupted

 ### 5.7.2 Computing resources, software, and/or data are corrupted

-### 5.7.3 Recovery Procedures after Key Compromise

 ### 5.7.3 Entity private key compromise procedures

 ### 5.7.4 Business continuity capabilities after a disaster

-## 5.8 CA or RA termination

 ## 5.8 CA or RA termination